WebReflection/CoffeeShit/README.md

 The CoffeeScript "code parody"
 ==============================

-This silly project does not want to offend the CoffeeScript creator neither any CoffeeScript user
+This silly project does not want to offend the CoffeeScript creator neither any CoffeeScript user, hoping both have sense of humor :{D

 ![da logo](http://fuckn.es/s/coffeeshit.png)